DavidDTessier/gcp-certifications/Security Engineer/Compute and Storage Security.md

 Subscribe to [gce-image-notifications](https://groups.google.com/forum/#!aboutgroup/gce-image-notifications) to recieve notifications about Compute Engine image update releases.

+Compute Engine predefines the following curated IAM roles that you can use for image management:

+* `roles/compute.imageUser`:
+  * Permission to list, read, and use images in your requests, without having other permissions on the image.
+* `roles/compute.storageAdmin`:
+  * Permissions to create, modify, and delete disks, images, and snapshots.

+As a best practice, Google recommends keeping all your custom images in a single project dedicated to hosting these images and nothing else.

 # Google Kubernetes Engine (GKE)
 Google Kubernetes Engine (GKE) provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure.
 The GKE environment consists of multiple machines (specifically, Compute Engine instances) grouped together to form a cluster.